Hazelcast Cloud is an enterprise-grade in-memory computing platform deployed and managed by the Hazelcast CloudOps team. The service

 Jaromir will provide an overview of new features:

-I’m a developer at Hazelcast®.
-I wrote my first line of code when I was 7 years old.
-Since than I was always interested in “How this system works under the hood?”
-I like pushing systems towards limits, brushing my skills by exploring HotSpot source code, contributing to open source projects and arguing about development over a pint of beer.
+Jaromir wrote his first line of code when he was seven years old.
+Since then, he has been interested in understanding how systems work ‘under the hood,’ and enjoys blogging about it.
+Jaromir’s areas of specialty include: performance and stability tuning of JVM, garbage collectors, data grids, application servers and architecture and design of applications.
+He enjoys pushing systems towards their limits, sharpening his skills by exploring HotSpot source code, contributing to open source projects and arguing about development over a pint of beer.